-- •vote online at the Annual Meeting attend the Annual Meeting online and follow the instructions posted at www.virtualshareholdermeeting.com/STRO2022.
+- •vote online at the Annual Meeting attend the Annual Meeting online and follow the instructions posted at www.virtualshareholdermeeting.com/STRO2023.
 You will need the control number included on your proxy card or voting instruction form, or included in the e-mail to you if you received the proxy materials by e-mail; - •vote through the internet or by telephone in order to do so, please follow the instructions shown on your proxy card; or - •vote by mail if you request or receive a paper proxy card and voting instructions by mail, simply complete, sign and date the proxy card and return it as soon as possible before the meeting in the envelope provided.

-Votes submitted through the internet or by telephone must be received by 11:59 p.m., Eastern Time, on June 5, 2022.
+Votes submitted through the internet or by telephone must be received by 11:59 p.m., Eastern Time, on June 7, 2023.
 Submitting your proxy, whether by telephone, through the internet or by mail if you requested or received a paper proxy card, will not affect your right to vote online should you decide to attend the virtual meeting.
 If you are not the stockholder of record, please refer to the voting instructions provided by your nominee to direct how to vote your shares.
 For Proposal 1, you may either vote "FOR" all of the nominees to the Board of Directors, or you may withhold your vote from any nominee you specify.
 For Proposal 2, you may vote "FOR" or "AGAINST" or "ABSTAIN" from voting.
 For Proposal 3, you may vote "FOR" or "AGAINST" or "ABSTAIN" from voting.
-For Proposal 4, you may vote "ONE YEAR," "TWO YEARS," or "THREE YEARS" or "ABSTAIN" from voting.
 Your vote is important.
 Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure that your vote is counted.